Xevrac/beamng.cluster/README.md

 # Installation

-> 🏗️ Work in progress, the below instructions are if you wish to install and help with developement.
+> 🏗️ Work in progress, the below instructions are for development purposes.

 i.
 Clone this repo to desired directory